 Providers are encouraged to introduce these Wider Key Skills as part of induction so that apprentices learn to recognise when they are achieving these Skills.

-BIIAB has mapped the Wider Key Skills to the mandatory competence units and this map can be downloaded from: www.biiab.org
+BIIAB has mapped the Wider Key Skills to the mandatory competence units and this map can be downloaded from: www.biiab.org knowledge and Essential Skills Wales qualifications.

 Problem solving